ghowland/sireus/README.md

 #### Action Final Scores from Multiple Considerations

 In the above single Consideration Data, we had a single Consideration Score of 3.55.
-If there were more considerations, all of these would be calculated together, to get a final consideration score, and then multipled by the Action Weight to get a final Action Score.
+If there were more considerations, all of these would be calculated together, to get a final consideration score, and then multiplied by the Action Weight to get a final Action Score.

 **Example of an Action with Multiple Considerations:**